wadafacc/AdventOfCode/aoc-2025/README.md

 **Notes:**
 - Used squared Euclidean distance to avoid floating-point sqrt calculations while maintaining correct ordering.
-- *Disclaimer: Required some help to get to the DSU idea / implementation from ChatGPT/Claude!*
+- *Disclaimer: Required some help to get to the DSU idea/implementation from ChatGPT/Claude!*

 ---